The Qantas Group has delivered a strong first half profit despite a $416 million (27 percent) increase in its fuel bill.

 “We also saw an increase in selling costs, simply due to the commissions associated with the 6 percent rise in revenue, as well as costs linked to a weaker Australian dollar.

 “Importantly, we made good progress against our longer-term strategy.
-More 787s arrived and more 747s are being retired; Loyalty continued to diversify with new revenue streams to deliver another record result
+More 787s arrived and more 747s are being retired; Loyalty continued to diversify with new revenue streams to deliver another record result and we started or completed several lounge upgrades to help maintain the revenue premium Qantas achieves.

 “Looking ahead, we’re seeing strong forward bookings.
 Competitor capacity growth has slowed internationally and is relatively flat domestically.
 And oil prices have declined from the peaks we saw late last year.